rust-lang/cargo/src/doc/src/reference/unstable.md

   When building the build script, the `log` crate will be built with the `std` feature.
 When building the library of your package, it will not enable the feature.

+  Note that proc-macro decoupling requires changes to the registry, so it won't be decoupled until the registry is updated to support the new field.

 * `dev_dep` — Prevents features enabled on dev dependencies from being enabled for normal dependencies.
 For example: